-Certain third-party payors have proposed and implemented changes in the methods and rates of reimbursement that have had the effect of substantially decreasing reimbursement for diagnostic imaging services that HMCA's clients provide.
-To the extent reimbursement from third-party payors is reduced, it will likely have an adverse impact on the rates they pay us, as they would need to reduce the management fees they pay HMCA to offset such decreased reimbursement rates.
+Certain third-party payers have proposed and implemented changes in the methods and rates of reimbursement that have had the effect of substantially decreasing reimbursement for diagnostic imaging services that HMCA's clients provide.
+To the extent reimbursement from third-party payers is reduced, it will likely have an adverse impact on the rates they pay us, as they would need to reduce the management fees they pay HMCA to offset such decreased reimbursement rates.
 Furthermore, many commercial health care insurance arrangements are changing, so that individuals bear greater financial responsibility through high deductible plans, co-insurance and higher co-payments, which may result in patients delaying or foregoing medical procedures.
 More frequently, however, patients are scanned and we experience difficulty in collecting deductibles and co-payments.
 We expect recent changes to the Florida insurance laws to result in less patients being reimbursed through no-fault auto insurance, resulting in both lower reimbursement rates and a higher rate of uncollectible billings.
+Further, we believe that the passage of New York Public Health Law Article 49A will have a significant negative impact on our collection rates.
 We expect that any further changes to the rates or methods of reimbursement for services, which reduce the reimbursement per scan of our clients may partially offset the increases in scan volume we are working to achieve for our clients, and indirectly will result in a decline in our revenues.